sam-ludlow/mame-ao/README.md

 # mame-ao
-Run MAME easily, just download this and run.

-Automatically downloads all MAME binaries (from github.com) and ROMs (from archive.org) on the fly.

-Built in web UI just click image and wait.

-You can also use the command line just enter machine / software short name.
+Easiest way to use MAME.
+Automatic download and setup of all files from github.com & archive.org on the fly.

 ![MAME-AO UI](https://raw.githubusercontent.com/sam-ludlow/mame-ao/main/images/mame-ao-ui.png)